ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ### Groups

+The proposed groups in Visio are shown below.

-The existing 3-section rectangle doesn't work as a single container with dividers.
+The 3-section rectangle that has been in used doesn't work as a single container with dividers.
 Therefore, to take advantage of containers for Visio power users, the 3-section rectangle is accomplished with Cloud Universe + IBM Cloud + Other Networks.

 The user has a choice of the outermost container being Cloud Universe or IBM Cloud or VPC.
-Each group object is provided as either a container or as a border.
-The logos provided can be added to the border such as upper left corner if desired or the provided group name can be used or deleted to reclaim space.
-The groups are different sizes to allow an inner group to be dropped on top of an outer groups.
+Each group is provided as either a container or as a border.
+The provided logos can be added to the border if desired or the provided group name can be used or deleted to reclaim space.
+The groups are different sizes to allow an inner group to be dropped on top of an outer group.

 ![Groups](/images/groups.png)